 Dr. Weinshenker continues to investigate the physiological developments that underlie the McArdle sign, which may be a way of predicting response to certain drugs that enhance axonal function in multiple sclerosis.

 Neuroregeneration and Neurorehabilitation Laboratory

-Isobel A. Scarisbrick, Ph.D., is an associate professor of physical medicine and rehabilitation and an associate professor of physiology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+Isobel A. Scarisbrick, Ph.D., is a professor of physical medicine and rehabilitation and an associate professor of physiology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 Research in Dr. Scarisbrick's Neuroregeneration and Neurorehabilitation Laboratory focuses on neural repair and neural regeneration, with a goal of solving fundamental mysteries of the biology and physiology underlying these processes, which inform mechanisms and new targets for patient therapy.

 Dr. Scarisbrick is a globally recognized scientist credited with a number of important scientific breakthroughs related to the mechanisms of neuroinflammation, neurodegeneration, astrogliosis and myelin homeostasis.

 Louis (Jim) J. Maher III, Ph.D., is a professor of biochemistry and molecular biology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 Dr. Maher's Nucleic Acid Structure and Recognition Laboratory collaborates to bring approaches of molecular biology and in vitro nucleic acid selection to the problem of triggering therapeutic remyelination in multiple sclerosis.

 The lab has developed folded DNA aptamers with affinity for myelin membranes and the ability to stimulate remyelination in some mouse models of MS. Long-term goals include understanding the mechanism of these agents and optimizing them for potential clinical application.